Home modification for safe aging in place are being driven by Baby Boomers wanting to remain in their own home in retirement years.

 Tile flooring quickly becomes slippery when wet.
 Rugs or other flooring can cause uneven walkways, which continue to pose problems for seniors with limited mobility.

 Add rubber backing to rugs for a more solid floor.
-Look into floor treatments or peel-and-stick traction slips that permanently remove the risk of slipping and falling.
+Look into floor treatments or peel-and-stick traction strips that permanently remove the risk of slips and falling.

 Poor lighting is all too common in many areas of older houses.
-Since many seniors experience declining vision, poor lighting can increase the risk of trip hazards on rugs and other obstacles..
+Since many seniors experience declining vision, poor lighting can increase the risk of trip hazards on rugs and other obstacles in darkened hallways.
+As well light switches and electrical outlets that are out of reach for someone in a wheelchair can be a problem.

 Over half of all seniors require a wheelchair to assist with mobility.
-Not many homes are built to accommodate those requiring wider doorways or ramps.
+Not many homes are built to accommodate those requiring wider doorways, ramps or even a chair lifts for second floor bedrooms.

 Living in Place Designs / Home Modification for Elderly and Disabled